Matrimonial law of Singapore: Divorce

 Typically to start the divorce proceedings, a 3-step process is required.
 First, one needs to file a write for divorce, then a statement of particulars and finally a statement of claim.

+It is expected that sometime in 2023 Singapore will introduce new legislation that opens the door to a "no fault" divorce.
+Unlike the current legislation that requires one of the parties to effectively take the blame for the irretrievable breakdown of their marriage, divorce by mutual agreement will remove this requirement.
+It is hoped this change in legislation will lessen the impact of divorce, particularly on parents with children.